jemmy512/book-notes/Cpp/effective-modern-cpp.md

     const int cx = x;
     const int &rx = x;

-    foo(x);     // x is lvalue, both T and ParamType are int& foo(cx);    // x is lvalue, both T and ParamType are const int& foo(rx);    // x is lvalue, both T and ParamType are const int& foo(27);    // 27 is rvalue, T is int, ParamType is int&&
+    foo(x);     // x is lvalue, both T and ParamterType are int& foo(cx);    // x is lvalue, both T and ParamterType are const int& foo(rx);    // x is lvalue, both T and ParamterType are const int& foo(27);    // 27 is rvalue, T is int, ParamterType is int&&
     ```
-3. ParamType is neigher a pointer nor a reference
+3. ParamterType is neigher a pointer nor a reference
-    In this case, we are dealing with pass-by-value, and ignore expr's reference-ness, constness and volatile.
+    * In this case, we are dealing with pass-by-value, and ignore expr's reference-ness, constness and volatile.
     ```C++
     template<typename T>
     void foo(T param);    // param is now passed by value